 You can monitor your blood pressure at home with an automatic cuff-style monitoring device.
 Experts recommend cuff devices that fit over your upper arm rather than the wrist for more accurate pulse readings.
 These machines measure blood pressure in two numbers: systolic and diastolic.
 The top number (systolic) is the pressure when your heart beats.
 The bottom number (diastolic) is the pressure when your heart is at rest (between beats).

-Normal blood pressure readings in adults range between 90/60 millimeters of mercury (mmHg) and 120/80 mmHg.
-A blood pressure reading lower than 90/60 mmHG is considered low.
+Adults’ regular blood pressure readings range between 90/60 millimetres of mercury (mmHg) and 120/80 mmHg.
+A reading lower than 90/60 mmHG is considered low.

 Causes of Low Blood Pressure